 Quality of Ingredients: high-quality, top vineyards

-Type of Wine: Pinot Grigio style
+Type of Wine: Pinot Noir

-Kit Contents: wine base, yeast, fining agents, labels
+Kit Contents: wine base, yeast, Bentonite, Kieselsol

-Fermentation Time: around 4 weeks
+Fermentation Time: a few weeks

 Skill Level: beginners

-Quality of Ingredients: quality ingredients and equipment
+Quality of Ingredients: high quality

 How do we rank products for you?